sirjessthebrave/Pig-Latin-Translator/readme.md

 Practice project to work on my JavaScript skills

-## Current issues
+## Current Issues

-- Punctuation handling
-- Capitalization handling
+- Does not expand common contractions, such as don't and isn't